 S.No.
 Base Normal Loss Abnormal Loss 1 Avoidance This loss cannot be avoided With due care, such losses, can be avoided.
-2 Nature These are quite common and They are uncommon and not natural. natural.
+2 Nature These are quite common and natural.
+They are uncommon and not natural.
 3 Accounting These are not accounted for.
 They are accounted for.
-4 Quantity of Here lost quantity is less and Here loss is considerable.
-Loss negligible.
+4 Quantity of Here lost quantity is less and negligible.
+Here loss is considerable.
+Loss 5 Insurance These losses can not be insured.
+They can be insured.
+6 Reasons They occur due to shrinkage, seepage, They occur due to theft, pilferage, accident, sublimation, evaporation etc. floods etc. 7 Men or God They are God made They may be God made or manmade.
+8 Expectancy They are expected These are always unexpected.